Margaret Stanley (virologist): Career

 From 2000 to 2003, she was a member of the Biotechnology and Biological Sciences Research Council (BBSRC).
 Since then, she has served on multiple UK Research Council committees.
+She has served on two of the Biotechnology and Biological Sciences Research Council's (BBSRC) major committees and its council for the past ten years.
+Since 1991, she has been a fellow at Christ's College.

 From 2004 to 2010, she served on the Spongiform Encephalopathies Advisory Committee (SEAC).
 Stanley's involvement in the SEAC was to provide independent scientific data to the UK government on transmissible spongiform encephalopathies (TSEs) and advise the government's public health, food safety, and animal health policies.

-In 2017, Stanley was recruited by the American Society of Clinical Oncology to be on a multidisciplinary expert panel that presented new evidence-based recommendations for the primary prevention of cervical cancer.
+In 2017, Stanley was recruited by the American Society of Clinical Oncology to be on a multidisciplinary expert panel that presented new evidence-based recommendations for primary cervical cancer prevention.
 The number of recommended dosages of the HPV vaccine varies based on resource availability, age, and sex.
 Stanley endorses the reduction of the recommended HPV vaccine dosage from 3 to 2 for children aged 14 and younger.
-Additionally, she states that there is preliminary evidence for the effectiveness of just one dosage of the HPV vaccine and further research needs to be conducted.
+Additionally, she states that there is preliminary evidence for the effectiveness of just one dosage of the HPV vaccine, and further research needs to be conducted.

-Currently, Stanley serves as an expert on HPV for the HPV subcommittee of the UK's Joint Committee on Vaccines and Immunisation.
+Currently, Stanley serves as an expert on HPV for the HPV subcommittee of the UK's Joint Committee on Vaccines and Immunization.
 She also serves on the editorial board for the following scientific journals: Sexually Transmitted Infections, Journal of Clinical Virology, and Reviews in Medical Virology.
 Stanley is also working as a consultant for companies that market HPV vaccines.
 Some of these companies include GSK, MSD, and Sanofi Pasteur MSD.
+She also works with small biotech firms that are creating therapeutic vaccines.
+She serves as the Joint Committee on Vaccines and Immunization in the UK's HPV subcommittee's invited HPV expert.

 Advocacy

 Stanley is a vocal advocate of HPV vaccination pre-puberty, specifically between the ages of 13 and early 20s.
-Stanley acknowledges that the recommended HPV vaccines have been shown to generate a high enough concentrations of antibodies to fight the virus.
+Stanley acknowledges that the recommended HPV vaccines have been shown to generate high enough concentrations of antibodies to fight the virus.
 Stanley also urges that both sexes be vaccinated because both are susceptible to HPV-related illnesses.
-She endorses both of the licensed HPV L1 VLP vaccines, the bivalent vaccine for HPV types 16 and 18 (Cervarix) and the quadrivalent vaccine for HPV types 6, 11, 16, and 18 (Gardasil).
+She endorses both licensed HPV L1 VLP vaccines, the bivalent vaccine for HPV types 16 and 18 (Cervarix) and the quadrivalent vaccine for HPV types 6, 11, 16, and 18 (Gardasil).
 Stanley states that both licensed HPV vaccines are safe and highly immunogenic.

 Stanley is currently the Vice President of the International Papillomavirus Society (IPVS) and a member of the IPVS's Executive, Policy, and Strategy and Planning Committees.
-Her main work with the IPVS is to encourage nations to endorse and utilize the readily available and effective HPV vaccinations in order to help prevent and treat the HIV infection in young people.
+Her main work with the IPVS is encouraging nations to endorse and utilize the readily available and effective HPV vaccinations to help prevent and treat HIV infection in young people.